ballerupgis/SeMaWi/docker/README.md

 ### Data Model

 I recommend you examine the list of Forms to identify which parts of the SeMaWi functionality is required in your case.
 You can link to the Categories created by these Forms in MediaWiki:Sidebar.
-A default sidebar will be provided in a future release.

 ### MediaWiki Skin